jinhwanlazy/blog/_posts/2017-04-09-wood-carved-hhkb.markdown

 I used teensy as controller, and hand wired the switches.
 It worked perfectly.
 I used it for a while.
 Unfortunately, I started to hate its ugliness, but also it was too tall and loud.
 I didn't expected gateron blue switchs are that loud!

 So I decided to try just one more time.

-I chose a walnut block this time rather than fused plastic so It looks gorgeous but still kept the budget under $150 including keycaps.
+Basic concept is the same, but I chose a walnut block this time rather than fused plastic so It looks gorgeous.
-[Max Keyboard](http://www.maxkeyboard.com/) made fully printed set of keycaps with $50.
+[Max Keyboard](http://www.maxkeyboard.com/) made fully printed set of keycaps for me.
 [I've also designed the PCB myself](https://github.com/jinhwanlazy/hhkb-pcb), because handwiring was too tedious.